saraa-sunny/learn-sql/joins.md

 <br>

 ## Different Types of SQL JOINs
-Here are the different types of the JOINs in SQL:
+Here are the main types of the JOINs in SQL:

 * (INNER) JOIN: Returns records that have matching values in both tables
 * LEFT (OUTER) JOIN: Returns all records from the left table, and the matched records from the right table